Quantum optical shallow networks: TRAINING AND CLASSIFICATION

 In \cref{fig:Training}, we show the history plot when distinguishing between planes and dogs in the CIFAR-10 dataset.
 With $M=2$ hidden neurons, our model reaches an asymptotic accuracy of $71\%$ after $200$ epochs.
 Increasing the number of hidden neurons to $M=256$ results in a saturated accuracy of approximately $78\%$.
-This behaviour is consistent with \cref{eq:UniversalApproximator}, which states that increasing the complexity of the hidden layer enhances the network's ability to approximate the decision boundary.
+This behavior is consistent with \cref{eq:UniversalApproximator}, which states that increasing the complexity of the hidden layer enhances the network's ability to approximate the decision boundary.
 In \cref{tab:QuantumAccuracy}, we report the best (i.e. maximal) test accuracy achieved across all datasets as a function of the number of hidden neurons ($M=2, 16, 64, 128, 256$).
-In \cref{app:classical}, we present analogous results for classical networks with comparable architecture and complexity, highlighting the reduction in accuracy caused by the normalization and positivity constraints.
+In~\cref{tab:ClassicalAccuracy}, we present the same analysis for unconstrained classical neural networks with comparable architecture and complexity.
+Expectedly, the classical and quantum models show similar accuracy under the same parameter count.
+A thorough investigation is reported in \cref{app:classical}, where we discuss how accuracy is affected when the constraints of the quantum model ($L^2$ and $L^1$ normalizations) are enforced on the classical one.